rainlanguage/arb-bot/README.md

 # Option to filter the subgraph query results with a specific order interpreter address
 ORDER_INTERPRETER=""

+# Seconds to wait between each arb round, default is 10, Will override the 'SLEPP' in env variables
+SLEEP=10
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.